Those annoying marker comments in generated code

 In round-trip mode, some markers are generated in the Java code by Modelio Java Designer module, probably to help figuring out how to better reverse the code later.

 Those markers are an annoyance for developers, and there is no guarantee there will be still there after a developer or two make a change in the code.
 I can’t believe they are actually required, there must be a way to recognize the code structure at reverse time to match the diagrams and model.

 Would it be possible to make the reverse function smarter and get rid of those markers?

-#1 Updated by Christophe Malgouyres almost 8 years ago
+#1 Updated by Christophe Malgouyres about 8 years ago

 First of all, you should now it is possible to generate in “release mode”, which removes all modelio-related markers from the generated code, but the “update” fonction is only available in round trip mode.